 Because metcon workouts are dynamic and varied, they may help prevent weight loss plateaus and stagnation in your fitness improvements.

-Metcon workouts aren’t necessarily a panacea or one-stop solution to getting fitter.
-There are downsides to metabolic conditioning workouts that include the following:
+Metcon workouts aren’t necessarily a panacea or a one-stop solution to getting fitter.
+There are downsides to metabolic conditioning workouts that, include the following:

 Not Beginner Friendly